CasandraGrullon/ios-structs-classes-lab/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?
+Answer: charles.homePlanet will still print "Pluto" and charlesFromJupiter.homePlanet will be Jupiter because Alien is a struct, which only creates a copy instead of overriding original code.

 ## Question 5